Perth Wildcats: 2016–17: Back-to-back championships

-The 2016 off-season saw a lot of change in personnel, with three key players from the 2015–16 championship team moving on—Nate Jawai, Tom Jervis and Jermaine Beal.
-To replace them, coach Trevor Gleeson brought in Angus Brandt, Jameel McKay and Jaron Johnson, and headed into the 2016–17 season attempting to secure the team's first back-to-back championships since 1991.

 Bryce Cotton was instrumental in leading the Wildcats to their eighth championship in 2017.

+The 2016 off-season saw the departure of Nate Jawai, Tom Jervis and Jermaine Beal, and the addition of Angus Brandt, Jameel McKay and Jaron Johnson.
 The Wildcats started the season with a 4–1 record but then slumped to last place on the ladder in December with a 7–9 record.
-Injuries to Damian Martin, Jarrod Kenny and Matthew Knight were a contributing factor, as was the recruiting.
-Import Jaron Johnson was released for a second in December after he was first axed just three games into the season in order to bring in three-point specialist Andre Ingram.
-But when Ingram returned home less than a week after arriving, citing mental issues, Johnson was reinstated but then let go again as the Wildcats turned their attention to a new point guard.
-The Wildcats were under siege when they slumped to the bottom of the ladder at Christmas, but a win on New Year's Eve against the Illawarra Hawks and the signing of Bryce Cotton in January turned the season around.
+Alongside injuries to Damian Martin, Jarrod Kenny and Matthew Knight, imports Jaron Johnson and Andre Ingram did not work out.
+The Wildcats were under siege at Christmas, but a win on New Year's Eve against the Illawarra Hawks and the signing of Bryce Cotton in January turned the season around.
 They won eight of their remaining twelve regular season games, including two must-win encounters in the final week to squeeze into the finals.
 From there, the Wildcats rolled through the Finals undefeated.
 The finals streak extended to a record 31st straight season and the 3–0 Grand Final sweep of the Illawarra Hawks saw them claim their eighth NBL Championship.
 The Wildcats went back-to-back for the first time since 1990/1991, while Gleeson became the first coach to guide the Wildcats to back-to-back championships.
-In addition, series MVP Bryce Cotton placed his name in the NBL record books with a Grand Final performance that was arguably the greatest in the league's history.
-Cotton's Game 3 performance was unprecedented—he scored 45 points, the most ever scored in an NBL Grand Final game, breaking a 29-year-old record.
-His 27.7 points per game over the Grand Final series marked the most from any player in 20 years.
-Club legend Shawn Redhage retired as a four-time championship player.
-In addition to his six club MVP awards, Redhage departed the NBL as one of the Wildcats' all-time great players.
-He finished his illustrious NBL career with 393 games to his name—380 with the Perth Wildcats (second on the team's all-time games-played list)—while finishing with 5,819 points and 2,153 rebounds.
+In addition, series MVP Bryce Cotton broke a 29-year-old record in Game 3 with 45 points, the most ever scored in an NBL Grand Final game.
+His 27.7 points per game over the Grand Final series also marked the most from any player in 20 years.
+Club legend Shawn Redhage retired following the season as a four-time championship player.